-At the time of the inspection, Access was making several different products including toothpaste, lipstick and a face lotion.
-In total there are 14 lines for production, but only a handful of them were operating at that time of the inspection.
+Mark and Dave joined Ms. Campbell-Jones and KD for the tour of this department.
+At the time of the inspection, Access was making several different products including creams and mouthwash.
+In total there are 14 production lines, but only a handful of them were operating at that time of the inspection.
 Many of the processes start on the top floor of the building and are mixed and processed on their way down to the bottom floor where the packaging takes place.
 Different mixing rooms and tanks are exhausted to one of the two dust collectors.
-Dust collector #1 (internally vented) has a particulate limit of 0.01 lb. /1,000 lbs. of exhaust gas, while dust collector #2 (externally vented) has a particulate limit of 0.10 lb. /1,000 lbs. of exhaust gas; both are based on test protocol.
+Dust collector #1 (internally vented) has a particulate limit of 0.01 lb. /1,000 lbs. of exhaust gas, while dust collector #2 (externally vented) has a particulate limit of 0.10 lb. /1,000 lbs. of exhaust gas.
+Dust Collector #1 had a pressure drop reading of 0.51" water column (WC), while Dust Collector #2 had a pressure drop reading of zero (0).
+KD did take note that even though the reading was zero (0), she could actively hear the pulsation of the collector.
 Preventative Maintenance (PM) plans are required for both units.
 Access does regular PM's on the units to ensure proper operation; records for such maintenance are attached to this report.

-VOC emissions are limited to 12 tpy, per 12-month rolling time period.
-As of July 2016, the 12-month rolling VOC emissions were 1.08 tons.
+VOC emissions, which are not controlled, are limited to 12 tpy, per 12-month rolling time period.
+As of June 2018, the 12-month rolling VOC emissions were 2.14 tons.